Delaware Incorporation: Everything You Need to Know

 Should I incorporate in Delaware or start an LLC?

-Although a number of variable can influence this decision, the main difference is that corporations have more obligations to meet than LLCs.
+Although several variables can influence this decision, the main difference is that corporations have more obligations to meet than LLCs.
 Corporations require formal resolutions and shareholder meetings in addition to the recording and filing of forms.
 LLCs are much more casual with less formality.
 There are no similar requirements and forms can be simply filed with the IRS.

 However, for larger companies, incorporation is the better option since it comes with prestige and allows companies to sell stock and raise large sums of money.